 You may have heard of the infamous Day of the Dead (Día de los Muertos) in Mexico.
 It’s a time where locals celebrate and remember their dead, specifically from the 31st October through 2nd November every year.
 There are various events and celebrations thoughout the country, as well as many alters, including a lot of Day of the Dead altars you can see while there.

-Taking part as a foreigner can be a little daunting at first.
+Taking part as a foreigner can be a little daunting at first, especially if you are traveling to Mexico during a pandemic!
 Especially since it is a subject many of us in the West do not really like to talk about.
 So, if you are a first-timer to Mexico and to the Day of the Dead, then perhaps a tour is the best way to experience it.
 There is one held in Mexico City which also includes a tour of the canals of Xochimilco.
 You have to decide if it’s something you want to partake in or not!

 2. CAMINATA NOCTURNA – El Alberto, Mexico